wiseodd/wiseodd.github.io/_posts/2018-03-14-natural-gradient.md

 grad_loglik_W = grad_loglik_z * X_train
 ```

-The Empirical Fisher is given by the empirical covariance matrix of the log likelihood wrt. our training data:
+The Empirical Fisher is given by the empirical covariance matrix of the gradient of log likelihood wrt. our training data:

 ``` python
 F = np.cov(grad_loglik_W.T)